Sagebox/Sagebox-rs/README.md

 Sagebox manages its own environment, so you don't have to keep track of any of the controls or widgets that are launched, unless you want to.

-### Sagebox stays out of the way of your code
+## Designed to stay out of the way of your code

-Whether a pure Console Mode program that uses Sagebox GUI controls for development, or a more graphics-based program, Sagebox does the following to stay out of your way

-- Though fairly complex beneath the surface, Sagebox acts as a simple library with GUI-based controls and graphics.
-- Sagebox code can be added onto existing code without requiring any code changes, and can be removed easily.
-- Sagebox functions accept all Rust native types
-- A Program is not required to write "Sagebox-style code" or to become a "Sagebox Program"
-- Sagebox works with all other libraries, and can be used with other GUIs
+Sagebox can be added to existing Rust code without changing its structure or setup—and you don’t need to write a “Sagebox program” to start using it.
+It works with native Rust types (like `i32`, `f32`, `(i32,i32)`) and integrates cleanly alongside other libraries, including other GUIs.

 ## Quick Examples (Sagebox in a Nutshell)